 Step 9: Pest Control

-• Keep an eye out for common houseplant pests like spider mites and mealybugs.
+- Keep an eye out for common houseplant pests like spider mites and mealybugs.
 If you notice any infestations, treat them promptly.
-You can apply appropriate measures like insecticidal soap.
+Also, you can apply appropriate measures like insecticidal soap.

 Step 10: Propagation